The Evil of the Daleks: Broadcast and reception

 The Evil of the Daleks aired on BBC1 from 20 May to 1 July 1967.
 Most episodes were shown at 5:45 p.m., except Episode One was shown at 6 p.m. due to the FA Cup coverage, and Episode Seven was broadcast at 6:25 p.m. because of Wimbledon.
 Episode One, with 4.3 million homes, was the highest rated children's programme for May; Episode Six was the second most-watched in June (3.35 million homes); and Episode Seven was third for July with 2.9 million homes.
 The most-watched episode was Episode One, coming in 37th place with 8.1 million viewers.

 The story was repeated in 1968 at the end of Season 5 (8 June 1968 to 22 June 1968 and 13 July 1968 to 3 August 1968 allowing for a two-week break for coverage of the 1968 Wimbledon tennis championships) at 5.15pm.
 At the end of The Wheel in Space, the Doctor used a telepathic display machine to show new companion Zoe Heriot the sort of monsters she would face if she joined the TARDIS crew, and shows a clip from the end of episode 1 of The Evil of the Daleks.
 Over the following weeks (bridging the gap between Seasons 5 and 6) the entire story was shown, narration over the opening scene of episode 1 reminding viewers of the reason for the repeat.
 This was the only time any Doctor Who episodes (other than the first episode) were reshown in the 1960s.
 The repeat viewing figures were 6.3, 5.0, 6.3, 5.0, 5.1, 4.5, 5.2 million viewers respectively.

 Paul Cornell, Martin Day, and Keith Topping gave the serial a positive review in The Discontinuity Guide (1995), describing it as "a grandiose production which papers over its scientifically implausible aspects with a confident swagger."
 In The Television Companion (1998), David J. Howe and Stephen James Walker noted how The Evil of the Daleks paid tribute to the series' past, and praised Whitaker's writing and the production values.
 In 2009, Patrick Mulkern of Radio Times awarded it five stars out of five and wrote that the story "boasts an intriguing mystery, well-drawn characters, atmospheric settings and thrilling set-pieces", though it did have an "overly elaborate" plot.
 He particularly praised Jamie, as well as the incidental music.
-In a 2013 interview, Frazer Hines named The Evil of the Daleks as his favourite missing serial.
+In a 2013 interview, Frazer Hines named The Evil of the Daleks as his favourite missing serial, highlighting the cast.

 In the Doctor Who Magazine poll for the show's 60th anniversary in 2023, The Evil of the Daleks was voted the sixth best story of the Second Doctor's tenure, out of a total of 21.
 Charlie Jane Anders ranked the serial as the 50th best Doctor Who story (out of 254) in 2015, writing, "Some amazing stuff here, including remorseful Victorian mad scientists and Daleks playing trains, plus the first meeting with the Emperor Dalek."